 - Plow Pose opens the muscles at the base of the skull and the back of the neck, where pressure tends to accumulate.
 When these muscles are loose, drainage is clearer.

-- Three-Part Yogic Breath helps increase lung capacity and decrease toxins and stale air.
+- Three-Part Yogic Breath helps increase lung capacity.
 It also helps to reduce stress, which can can improve immunity and make you less susceptible to allergies and colds.